Bashkirov-M-D/SalaryCalc/README.md

 1. MainForm.cs

-In this class I've implemented evrethyng connected to UI and nothing beyond that (as much as I could).
+In this class I've implemented everything connected to UI.

 2. LoginForm.cs